By Emily Gantt

 Sugar is another ingredient in commercial chocolates that dogs should avoid entirely.
-Dogs who eat sugar may develop gastrointestinal upset, cavities, obesity, and even diabetes.
+Dogs and cats who eat sugar may develop gastrointestinal upset, cavities, obesity, and even diabetes.
 Pet parents must be extra careful when scanning nutrition labels since sugar goes by many — often misleading — names.
 Fructose, corn syrup, glucose, sucralose, maltodextrin, and dextrose are just a few nicknames for sugar.

 The sugar-free flavor additive xylitol is even more harmful than chocolate and sugar combined.
 Xylitol's sweet flavor, fast-acting effects, and widespread use pose a considerable risk to the canine community.
 Xylitol is a primary ingredient in candy but can also be found on the nutrition labels of sugar-free peanut butter, gum, and cakes.

 Although the FDA deems it safe for humans, xylitol is a deadly toxin that can cause an animal's blood sugar to plummet and their organs to fail.
 Sharing your candy isn't worth the risk.
 Instead, bring some tasty treats made specifically for dogs or cats.